M-kadi/How-to-install-macOS-Big-Sur-on-an-Unsupported-Mac-Example-MacBook-Pro-Late-2011/README.md

-# How to install macOS Big Sur on an Unsupported Mac : Example: MacBook Pro Late 2011
+# How to install macOS Big Sur on an Unsupported Mac
+## My Test: MacBook Pro Late 2011

 1. By "Disk Utility" => add "New Volume" to "Your SSD" as "APFS format"